 First, it’s not clear that Wadhwa is aware of that convention.
-Do many or most male Twitter users know how some/many women view DMs?
-Conversely, maybe the guy who promotes himself as an advocate for women in tech should know these things and by being unaware, he further crystallizes why he should stop.
+Do many or most male Twitter users know how some/many/most women view DMs?
+Maybe the guy who promotes himself as an advocate for women in tech should know these things and by being unaware he further crystallizes why he should stop.

 But even if Wadhwa is aware, to whatever extent, of how (most? all? some?) women perceive DMs, it’s quite possible that the idea that he could come across in such a manner, just as the notion that a mother might—for completely understandable reasons—grow increasingly worried when Suzanne should have been home 45 minutes ago and was last seen with that middle-aged foreign guy she doesn’t know too well, never crossed Dad’s mind either.

 Regardless, the aspersions continue to fly.
-In his direct messages, Greenhall notes that Wadhwa repeatedly invites the women he’s conversing with to continue the discussion in person at some point:
+In his direct messages, Greenhall notes that Wadhwa repeatedly invites the women he’s conversing with to continue the discussion in person:

-(UPDATE: (Feb.
+Of course, the sinister explanation makes for better radio.UPDATE: (Feb.
 15, 2014) In his Feb.
-14 response published in Venture Beat, Wadhwa gives his own account of his conversation with Kelly Ellis.)
+14 response published in Venture Beat, Wadhwa gives his own account of his conversation with Kelly Ellis.

-Greenhall and Haggerty suggest this even further disqualifies him from writing and speaking about women in tech.
+Greenhall and Haggerty suggest that Wahdwa’s claimed misunderstanding even further disqualifies him from writing and speaking about women in tech.
 Greenhall argues that:

 [e]ven if you do take him at his word, I think it’s totally disturbing.
-Has he really been this spokesman for women in tech for all these years, while he’s believing that women can’t be nerds, because that’s like super misogynist because [venture capitalist firms] only want to invest in nerds and they have a lot of power in Silicon Valley and the Bay Area.
+Has he really been this spokesman for women in tech for all these years, while he’s believing that women can’t be nerds, because that’s like super misogynist because VCs only want to invest in nerds and they have a lot of power in Silicon Valley and the Bay Area.

-Wait, Wadhwa’s misunderstanding the nuances of certain American slang words is misogynist because VCs only want to invest in nerds?
+Wait, Wadhwa’s misunderstanding the nuances of certain American slang words is misogynist because venture capitalist firms only want to invest in nerds?
 Is Greenhall saying Wadhwa believes that?
 Has Wadhwa made that claim about VCs?
-Is there data to support that claim?
+Is there evidence to support that claim?
 Was there any actual reporting done in this episode?

-I always thought “nerd” implied a sense of social isolation, whereas “geek” meant an obsessive knowledge about a particular thing; e.g. there can be sports geeks, music geeks, computer geeks, etc. There appears to be a wide variety of definitions of and connotations with the words “nerd” and “geek” in the English-speaking world alone.
+I always thought “nerd” implied a sense of social isolation, whereas “geek” meant an obsessive knowledge about a particular thing; e.g. there can be sports geeks, music geeks, computer geeks, etc. There appears to be a wide variety of definitions of and connotations with the words nerd and geek in the American-English-speaking world alone.